f2calv/Serilog/README.md

 # Serilog w/Elasticsearch Sink

-Playground working with Serilog with it's structured logging and sending the log data to Elasticsearch and viewing with Kibana.
+Playground working with Serilog and the structured logging it provides which sends the log data to Elasticsearch and we can then view with Kibana.

 To run the demo;